openstack-archive/swiftonfile/README.md

 Swift-on-File is a Swift Object Server implementation that enables users to access the same data, both as an object and as a file.
-Data can be stored and retrieved through Swift's REST interface or as files from NAS interfaces including native GlusterFS, NFS and CIFS.
+Data can be stored and retrieved through Swift's REST interface or as files from NAS interfaces including native GlusterFS, GPFS, NFS and CIFS.

 Swift-on-File is to be deployed as a Swift [storage policy](http://docs.openstack.org/developer/swift/overview_policies.html), which provides the advantages of being able to extend an existing Swift cluster